KTH/devops-course/contributions/essay/gacar-leren/README.md

 # Assignment Proposal
 ## Title
-DevSecOps - Common vulnerabilities and Tools to test against these
+Devops in finance

 ## Names and KTH ID
 Gabriel Acar (gacar@kth.se)
 Lucas Eren (leren@kth.se)

 ## Deadline
-Task 3
+Task 4

 ## Category
 Essay

 ## Description
-We intend to cover what DevSecOps is briefly, and then go into some common vulnerabilites and what tools to use to test for these.
-Some topics we intend to discuss are Static Code Analysis, DAST, IAST.
+We intend to cover the role of devops in the finance industry.
+Some topics that will be covered are, advantages/disadvantages of devops in finance, and obstacles when using devops in finance.